rempsyc/starter-academic/README.md

 1. **On the home page: your name and catchy intro sentence.**

-    1. For this, edit the following file: `content\en\home\blank.md` (beware, that part was made in custom HTML so could be confusing!).
+    1. For this, edit the following file: `content\en\home\blank.md` (beware, that part was made in custom HTML so could be confusing!
+However, you don't need to worry about that part if you only change the name and personalized sentence).

 1. **On the bio page: Your photo, name, title, university, social media URLs, bio, interests, education, and skills.**